 Signpost project — finding your way with metastatic breast cancer

-Counterpart is a partnering with Cancer Council Victoria, McGrath Foundation, Breast Cancer Network Australia and Think Pink on a project convened by University of Melbourne.
-This project seeks to identify the information needs of people with metastatic breast cancer and provide tangible and accessible ways of finding the information people are looking for.
+Counterpart partnered with Cancer Council Victoria, McGrath Foundation, Breast Cancer Network Australia and Think Pink on a project convened by University of Melbourne.
+This project sought to identify the information needs of people with metastatic breast cancer and provide tangible and accessible ways of finding the information people were looking for.
 Read about the Signpost resource.